REGISTER HERE as an A4E reader, author, reviewer, and/or Spanish language translator.

 A4E publishes brief, accessible, peer-reviewed research summaries and other education-related works.
 It exists to engage and inform the public about educational issues that have been diluted, misappropriated, confused, complicated, or otherwise made inaccessible.
 A4E works are short and approachable, ideal for focused, text-based discussions.
 Submissions in English and Spanish are welcome.

-- Kaia Tollefson, Editor
+- Kaia Tollefson, Professor of Education

 SPANISH LANGUAGE TRANSLATORS: